qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    configuration.
 You can then set your custom configurations.

-If you have more than one profile in your QGIS installation, the name of the active profile is shown in the application title bar between square brackets:
+If you have more than one profile in your QGIS installation, the name of the active profile is shown in the application title bar between square brackets.

 As each user profile contains isolated settings, plugins and history they can be great for different workflows, demos, users of the same machine, or testing settings, etc.